mtlynch/mtlynch.io/content/posts/tinypilot/index.md

 {{<img src="tinypilot-latency.jpg" maxWidth="700px" alt="Photo showing 200ms of latency after eliminating re-encode step" caption="Skipping the extra re-encode step on the Pi reduced latency from 600 ms down to 200 ms.">}}

-Wow!
 Latency went from 600 milliseconds all the way down to 200 ms. It's not instantaneous, but it's low enough to forget the latency after using it for a few minutes.

 ## TinyPilot in action